hci-a-if-its-2019/assignment-0-ojoakua-10bit/README.md

 ![Inconsistent Implementation 01](img/img04.png)

 When I tried this feature, I'm really disappointed with this.
 Not all Windows built-in app affected by this dark theme implementation.
 UWP apps like Windows newer Settings, Microsoft Store and Groove Music are affected with Dark Theme.
 Windows File Explorer also get the dark theme.
 Legacy Control Panel partially affected with dark theme.
 Other Windows built-in apps like Microsoft Paint and Windows Task Manager doesn't affected with the dark theme.
 I feel that Windows 'Dark Mode' is very inconsistent across the apps even though it's between Windows's built-in apps.
+Surprisingly, some user-mod dark theme implementations are batter than windows' one because they also support implementing dark theme to third-party apps.

 * **Incompatible Icons**